alexanderenrique/alexanderenrique.github.io/general/Today-I-Learned.md

 #### 07/21/2025
 - Started this blog! learned about Jekyll and hosting pages on GitHub.
 I feel cool
+- Pydantic is useful because it can super quickly enforce things.
+You could write lengthy code to enforce types, but Pydantic reduces the boilerplate code you need

 #### 07/20/2025
 - The best way to remove bushings is to destroy them